MiniFate/MiniFate/_chapters/00-outline.md

 Player characters (PCs) are mechanically simple but narratively diverse.
 To start each PC has two aspects: their concept and their trouble.

-A PC's concept aspect answers the question "Who are you playing?"
+Your PC's concept aspect answers the question "Who are you playing?"
 It describes what makes the PC a unique, exciting character.
+A character's concept alongside the setting aspects should give a good idea of who they are and how they'll play.
 Some example concepts are:
 ~~Rightful King Hiding in the Wild~~,
 ~~Loner Hacker Who Knows The World Is Not What It Seems~~, or ~~Backwater Farm Boy Looking to Join The Academy~~.

-A PC's trouble aspect describes the sort of things that get in the PC's way and make their story interesting.
+Your PC's trouble aspect describes the sort of things that get in the PC's way and make their story interesting.
-It does not need to be the most likely thing to cause the PC trouble.
-It is a good way for the player to indicate what sort of problems they would find interesting to deal with.
+The trouble aspect is a good way for the player to indicate what sort of problems they would find interesting to deal with.

+The trouble aspect should not necessarily be the thing that is most likely to cause the PC trouble, especially if it would be boring to deal with in game.
+A hardboiled detective might drink excessively, but ~~Can't Resist a Drink~~ might not add much roleplaying potential, whereas ~~Soft Spot for Losers Like Me~~ offers the GM and other players a lot of story hooks.

 Some example troubles are:
 ~~I Don't Know Which Side I'm On~~,
 ~~Everyone I Get Close To Ends Up In Trouble~~, or ~~My Past Is A Dangerous Mystery, Even to Me~~.

-Neither PC aspect is entirely good or entirely bad.
+Neither character aspect is entirely good or entirely bad.
 The PC's concept could harm them from time-to-time while their trouble might actually help in certain circumstances.
 Look for opportunities to interpret a PC's aspects in a way that gives the PC depth or makes the game more exciting.